Ranking Deluxe Resorts at Disney World

 5. Disney’s Grand Floridian Resort

-This is the first time in years that Grand Floridian hasn’t ranked dead last.
+Grand Floridian used to rank dead last on this list, which was a contrarian take that was honestly easy to make and wasn’t the least bit made for the sake of being provocative or whatever.
 In our view, the “insurmountable obstacle” to a higher ranking was that the regular guest rooms were among the dullest at Walt Disney World.
 You’d be hard-pressed to distinguish them from a mid-range Hilton or Marriott.
 Well, that obstacle is now being surmounted!

-Grand Floridian is also taking massive leaps forward with new rooms that transform them into something both distinctly Disney and luxurious.
+Grand Floridian has taken massive leaps forward with new rooms that transform them into something both distinctly Disney and luxurious.
 We love these new rooms, which are identical to the Resort Studios that have been added on the DVC side.
 See Grand New Rooms at Walt Disney World’s Flagship Resort for a look inside.

-Then there are restaurant reimaginings and the likelihood of more improvements to come in 2023.
+Then there are restaurant reimaginings and the likelihood of more improvements to come in 2024.
 The only wildcard that could throw a monkey wrench into all of this is an overhaul of the lobby or other common areas.
 If that occurs and is a massive project, it’ll definitely dampen our enthusiasm.
 But that’s a big “if” at this point.
 Regardless, the new rooms cause the Grand Floridian to move up considerably.
-(Grand Floridian likely will rank even higher in the second half of 2023.)

 Grand Floridians strengths are numerous.
 The dining here is some of the best at Walt Disney World, the grounds are lovely, and the location near the Magic Kingdom is a strong selling point.
 This last one in particular is huge, as the ability to walk, take the monorail, or a boat to Magic Kingdom is huge, and the convenience cannot be overstated, especially for those with small children or who enjoy midday breaks.